$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system: Physical meaning Observation Significance

 \subsection{Observational Protocol \& accumulation over the inspiral}

 Assuming we had found a suitable BBH system according to the criteria stated earlier around eq.\eqref{Coloring general uncertainty}, an idealized observational procedure can be considered as follows: \begin{itemize} \item[1.]
 Take an observation of the frequency at some determined early time $t_0$ of the inspiral such that $R(t=0)\ll R_\text{ISCO}$ and $|\sigma_{\omega}|\ll|\omega|$.
 This measurement will yield us what we defined as the \textit{local quantities} $(\omega_{GR}(t_0), R_{GR}(t_0))$, where the RTU is expected to be marginal. \item[2.]
 Construct from $(\omega_{GR}(t_0), R_{GR}(t_0))$ the expected form of $\omega_{GR}(t)$ at all times according to the classical theory of GR. \item[3.]
 Sum or integrate over the RTU in \eqref{General Orientation uncertainties} along all the cycles inside the time frame $[t_0,t_f]$, where $t_{f}$ is the time where we can no longer consider the system to be in the inspiral stage $R_{GR}(t_f)=R_{\text{ISCO}}$.
 While summing, the radius and the frequency are those dictated by $\omega_{GR}(t), R_{GR}(t)$.
-Such a computation will result in the accumulated RTU at all times $\sigma_{\omega}(t)$. \item[4.]
+Such a computation will result in the statistically accumulated RTU at all times $\sigma_{\omega}(t)$ representing the sum of variances contributed by each cycle. \item[4.]
 Take an observation of the system at times $t\in(t_0,t_f)$ and decide whether $\omega_{GR}(t)$ or $\omega_{GR}(t)+\sigma_{\omega}(t)$ better describes the measurements.

 \end{itemize}